kambalas/crawlnew/README.md

+### Implemented by Ugnius Motiejunas for bachelor thesis

 ## 📦 LLM-based Web Scraping tool

 This tool is designed for automated extraction of structured data (e.g., product names and prices) from e-commerce websites using Large Language Models (LLMs) and the `Crawl4AI` library.
 It supports asynchronous multiprocessing, enabling the processing of hundreds of pages simultaneously.